 How it looks

 The work of the cognitive neuroscientists cannot be underestimated since in the recent years they have made some significant steps forward in exploring how the human brain works.
 We are currently miles away from the times when computer scientists were trying to apply neural networks for the first time.

 One of the new discoveries states that the different parts of the brain are responsible for different aspects of information and furthermore these parts are constructed hierarchically.
 And this is exactly what artificial neural networks are trying to replicate: with input coming into the brain while neurons provide insight until the data is getting transferred onto the more senior levels of the brain.

-Artificial neural networks are trained by receiving huge chunks of information elaborately fed by AI developers.
-This process is called a training set.
+Artificial neural networks are trained by receiving huge chunks of information elaborately fed by AI developers

 If you want your system to differentiate two objects from one another (let us say a car and a plane), the training set will be providing materials regarding only the first object.
 When a significant amount of data has been processed, the system will now try to classify any future data given, based on what computer thinks is it.

 Throughout the whole training period, the output of the system is compared to ones that human provides.
 If the results match one another, the system is considered viable, if not - it is back to square one.